Minnesota vs. Nebraska Predictions & Picks – August 31

 Nebraska Betting Info (2022)

-- The implied probability of a win by the Cornhuskers, based on the moneyline, is 31.2%.
+- Oddsmakers have implied with the moneyline set for this matchup that the Cornhuskers have a 31.2% chance to win.

-- The Cornhuskers won five games against the spread last season, while failing to cover seven times.
+- The Cornhuskers put together a 5-7-0 record against the spread last season.

-- Against the spread, as underdogs of 7 points or more, Nebraska went 4-3 last year.
+- Nebraska went 4-3 as underdogs of 7 points or more last year.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.